• Skip to main content

 • In a large bowl add all the dry ingredients and mix.
 Add all the wet ingredients and mix again (no need to dirty two bowls).
 A ¼ measuring cup can be used for the entire recipe to make it fast!

 • Cook on a hot griddle wiped with a bit of butter.
 Use the same ¼ measuring cup to ladle on the pancakes.
-When you begin to see little bubbles forming, they are ready to flip.
+When they have puffed up and are golden on the bottom (lift one to check), they are ready to flip.
 Adjust the griddle temperature as needed.
-Blueberries can be added while the pancakes are cooking and they can be topped with any fruit.
-Serve with butter and real maple syrup.

 Notes